nhn/tui.calendar/docs/en/apis/options.md

 |-----------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------|
 | ![week-showNowIndicator-default](../../assets/options_week-showNowIndicator-before.png) | ![week-showNowIndicator-example](../../assets/options_week-showNowIndicator-after.png) |

 #### week.showTimezoneCollapseButton

 - Type: `boolean`
 - Default: `false`

 When using multiple time zones in the weekly/daily view, you can specify whether to display the button to collapse the sub time zones.
-The default value is `false`, and set to `true` to display the fold button.
+The default value is `false`, and set it to `true` to display the collapse button.

 ```js
 calendar.setOptions({